astro/microvm.nix/doc/src/intro.md

 ## Just Virtual Machines?

 Full virtualization has been available for a long time with QEMU and VirtualBox.
-The *MicroVM* movement wants to express that virtualization overhead has been reduced a lot by replacing emulated devices with *virtio* interfaces that have been optimized for an emulated environment.
+The *MicroVM* machine type highlights that virtualization overhead has been reduced a lot by replacing emulated devices with *virtio* interfaces that have been optimized for this environment.

 This Flake offers you to run your MicroVMs not only on QEMU but with other Hypervisors that have been explicitly authored for